navarroaxel/navarroaxel.github.io/blog/build-a-network-speed-monitor-in-bash-with-awk.md

 }
 ```

-We can see this output from this:
+We can see its output by running:

 ```bash
 $ ./net-monitor.sh